 Spotlight on Success: School Stories

-The Generation Earth program continues to inspire middle and high school students to become engaged in their communities by participating in environmental service projects on their school campuses and in their communities.
-Generation Earth provides technical assistance to school administrators and leaders who are seeking to engage students in environmental projects and education.
+The Generation Earth program inspires middle and high school students to become engaged in their communities by participating in environmental service projects on their school campuses and in their communities.
 The following spotlight stories highlight active community members who combine their own commitment with Generation Earth's approach to successfully engage Los Angeles County youth.

 Dorsey High School